 The names of Australians fallen soldiers are inscribed on the walls inside the undercroft and on the bronze walls on the outside.

 Don’t miss the Whispering Wall, located above the burning flame memorial.
 Kids love whispering into the wall, which is audible to another person sitting at the other end.

-The Lotterywest Family Area, located on near Kings Park Road, is one of the most popular spots with families.
-The area includes a playground suited to smaller children.
+One of the most popular spots for families at Kings Park especially, with smaller kids is the Lotterywest Playground.
 You’ll also find the Stickybeak Café, a large oval and extensive picnic areas with gazebos.

-Saw Avenue Picnic Area and Playground near Subiaco Road has recently undergone a fantastic upgrade and now includes a fort, climbing logs, tunnel as well as picnic and barbeque areas.
+Saw Avenue Picnic Area and Playground near Subiaco Road include a fort, climbing logs, tunnel as well as picnic and barbeque areas.

-One of the best spots in Perth for kids is the Rio Tinto Naturescape.
-This area was designed to keep as much of the natural bush elements as possible and allow children to find their own fun by exploring, climbing rocks, crossing creeks, building cubby houses and getting grubby.
+Older kids will love the nature playground at the Rio Tinto Naturescape.
+This area was designed to keep as much of the natural bush elements as possible.
+It lets children to find their own fun by exploring, climbing rocks, crossing creeks, building cubby houses and getting grubby.